LTT 9779

-LTT 9779 is a G-type main-sequence star located 264 ly away from the Solar System in the constellation of Sculptor.
-The star is about 95% the radius and about the same mass as the Sun.
+LTT 9779, also named Uúba, is a G-type main-sequence star located 264 ly away from the Solar System in the constellation of Sculptor.
+The star is about 95% the radius and about the same mass as the Sun, but younger than the Sun at 1.7 billion years old, hence its lower luminosity (about 0.7 Solar luminosity).
 It has a temperature of 5443 K and a rotation period of 45 days.
-LTT 9779 is orbited by one known exoplanet.
+LTT 9779 is orbited by one known exoplanet, LTT 9779 b.

+Nomenclature

+The designation LTT 9779 comes from one of Luyten's catalogues of stars with high proper motion.

+In August 2022, this planetary system was included among 20 systems to be named by the third NameExoWorlds project.
+The approved names, proposed by a team from Colombia, were announced in June 2023.
+LTT 9779 is named Uúba and its planet is named Cuancoá, after the U'wa language word referring to "stars", "seeds", or "eyes" and the name for the morning star, respectively.